Instance-wise Occlusion and Depth Orders in Natural Scenes: Methods

 \section{Methods}

-This section introduces our \textbf{InstaOrderNet} for occlusion order or depth order prediction tasks.
-We also introduce \textbf{InstaDepthNet} which increases the accuracy of depth map prediction.
+This section introduces neural networks and a loss function that can be applied to the \textsc{InstaOrder} dataset.
+We present \textbf{InstaOrderNet}, which predicts instance-wise orders.
+Then we introduce a depth map prediction network \textbf{InstaDepthNet}, which gains accuracy with the proposed \textbf{instance-wise disparity loss}.
 The details of the network architecture are described in Sec.
 A4 in the supplement.